Questions to ask your Financial Adviser

 We will agree with you how you will pay for the advice you receive.
 Ideally the cost of the advice is separate from the cost of the product.
 However, in some circumstances we will give you the option to make a payment from your initial investment rather than paying a fee upfront.
 We may accept payment in instalments if you have a regular contribution contract, but this is not permitted with lump sum investments.

 We will explain the process that we use to decide how to advise you and which products to recommend to you.
-We will ask questions about your circumstances, current provision, plans, goals, attitude to risk, and any expected changes.
+We offer unbiased financial advice, so we will need to ask questions about your circumstances, current provision, plans, goals, attitude to risk, and any expected changes.

 We use specialist tools and detailed conversation to assess this for each client.
 We will explain what we consider your risk profile to be and how each recommendation or product fits in with this.
 If you think you are prepared to take more or less risk than we suggest, please ask us to explain how your risk profile was decided and whether it should be changed.